sidd2808/newultron/README.md

         ULTRONIX: Put Any Preferred PREFIX
         CCD: Put Your Country Code
         OCR: Put your Optical Character Recognition API key
-        WAPI: Put your API key for weather
+        WAPSI: Put your API key for weather
 ```